mcmontero/php-xapian/README.md

 GOALS
 =====

-    - To provide a simple, standardized interface for indexing data into Xapian and searching against it.
+    - To provide a simple, standardized PHP interface for indexing data into Xapian and searching against it.

 USAGE